 A table of statistics of the uncertain value, usually, the minimum, median, mean, maximum, and standard deviation, estimated from the random sample.
 You can select which statistics to show in the Statistics tab of the Uncertainty Setup dialog from the Result menu.

-Probability bands: An array of percentiles (fractiles) estimated from the random sample, by default the 5%, 25%, 50%, 75%, and 95%iles.
+An array of percentiles (fractiles) estimated from the random sample.
+By default, it shows the 5%, 25%, 50%, 75%, and 95%iles.
 You can select which percentiles to show in the Probability Bands tab of the Uncertainty Setup dialog from the Result menu.

 Select probability density to display the uncertain distribution as a probability density function (PDF).